 Our very own gourmet homemade peanut butter recipes are, and I mean this as humbly as possible, out of this world!
 So, inspired by companies like bNutty, and B. Happy – peanut butter brands that make some of the most delicious flavor combinations – we decided to throw our hat in the ring as well.

 First, we made our peanut butter (the recipe couldn’t be more straightforward).
 If you ever make your homemade peanut butter, you’ll never go back to the store-bought stuff.
 Next, we considered all of the ways we’d like to try peanut butter.
 Naturally, we had to give s’mores a try.
-We love s’mores recipes, as you can see here and here.
+We love s’mores recipes, as you can see with this smores ice cream sandwich recipe here and this s’mores hot cookie dough recipe we made here.
 Then came the birthday cake, which is our favorite, and brownie batter, which is delicious as well.